filfreire/filfreire.github.io/gamers_and_testers_ep5.md

 #### _2. Return Fire (RF) (and RF 2) held some innovations that even for today's standards not a lot of AAA titles take into account (or on the other hand cut corners on) and that gamers miss out on: from rare gems like supporting "couch" co-op gaming in split-screen out of the box, and at the same time allowing for networked play with others, plenty of content (missions) from the get-go, ...
 Do you feel that a lot of care/love/attention to detail which was very apparent in some past titles is getting watered down through times?_

 Clearly.
 Games need to be made in phases.
 There is no hard and fast rule, but you want to get your core game mechanics in place and make sure they are fast enough.
 Then you want to start fine-tuning the game-play.
 It has to be addicting (a word we never would have used back in the day).
-Then, for me, comes the 'polish.' those little things that make you laugh, and that you remember about a game years later.
+Then, for me, comes the 'polish', those little things that make you laugh, and that you remember about a game years later.

 Most games have such tight budgets in terms of money and time, there is little room for this last phase.
 I often would try to get them all in while we were bug testing at the end.
-Since ideally the polish is not creating new bugs.
-Funny, the more bugs we have, the more polish we get.
+Since ideally the 'polish' is not creating new bugs.
+Funny, the more bugs we have, the more 'polish' we get.

 Two of my friends - [Brett](https://en.wikipedia.org/wiki/Brett_Sperry) and [Louis](https://en.wikipedia.org/wiki/Louis_Castle) - that founded [Westwood Associates](https://en.wikipedia.org/wiki/Westwood_Studios) ([Command & Conquer](https://en.wikipedia.org/wiki/Command_%26_Conquer_(1995_video_game))) would have big meetings and simply ask 'what is the worst thing about our game at this point in development?' and they would make sure each round of that they took the worst part and made it into the best part.
 I began using that as well.
 Making video games is not quite like anything else out there, and having made many products in my life in many industries, video games need more 'philosophy' than almost anything else I know of.
 The next closest thing I can think of is house architecture.
 Did you plan for where the sun will be?
-Di you plan for where the sun will be in 6 months?
+Did you plan for where the sun will be in 6 months?
 If I were to make games today, I would start with 100% simple wire-frame (think [Jez San](https://en.wikipedia.org/wiki/Jez_San)'s [Star Glider](https://en.wikipedia.org/wiki/Starglider), or arcade coin-op Star Trek, or [Battle Zone](https://en.wikipedia.org/wiki/Battlezone_(1980_video_game)), also made by two old friends of mine, Sam and Roger).

 If you can't make the game work, and be fun, and engaging in wire-frame, do you really think fancy graphics and GPU tricks are going to save it?